metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Compare-Path.md

 ## DESCRIPTION

-Compare-Path depending on parameters either checks if two paths lead to same location taking into account environment variables, relative path locations and wildcards or it checks if two paths are similar which depends on wildcards contained in the input
+Compare-Path depending on parameters either checks if two paths lead to same location taking into account environment variables, relative path locations and wildcards.
+Or it checks if two paths are similar which depends on wildcards contained in the input

 ## EXAMPLES